Okay, you landed on this page because you want to learn how to start a freelance business in SEO.

 Here is an example of a SMART goal:

 - Build your own online portfolio, or website, within the next 30 days.
+You can also find programmers to create a website.

 - Write 10 blog posts to support your landing pages in the next 60 days.